kaysalawu/gcp-network-terraform/4-general/g5-gke-ingress/README.md

 4. Update the CR status with the pod IP addresses
 5. Check the existing DNS records for reconciliation
 6. Create the DNS records for the pods if they do not exist
-7. Update the CR status with the DNS records
+7. Update the HAProxy with frontend and backend configurations for the new pods
 8. Repeat the above steps every 20 seconds
 <p>

+Let's create the required resources in the hub cluster.

 1. Deploy the CR using the API server